Pearson syndrome

 Pearson syndrome is a mitochondrial disease characterized by sideroblastic anemia and exocrine pancreas dysfunction.
 Other clinical features are failure to thrive, pancreatic fibrosis with insulin-dependent diabetes and exocrine pancreatic deficiency, muscle and neurologic impairment, and, frequently, early death.
 It is usually fatal in infancy.
 The few patients who survive into adulthood often develop symptoms of Kearns–Sayre syndrome.
 It is caused by a deletion in mitochondrial DNA.
-Pearson syndrome is very rare, less than a hundred cases have been reported in medical literature worldwide.
+Pearson syndrome is very rare: fewer than a hundred cases have been reported in medical literature worldwide.

 The syndrome was first described by pediatric hematologist and oncologist Howard Pearson in 1979; the deletions causing it were discovered a decade later.

 Presentation

-Pearson syndrome is a very rare mitochondrial disorder that is characterized by health conditions such as sideroblastic anemia, liver disease, and exocrine pancreas deficiency.
+Pearson syndrome is a very rare mitochondrial disorder characterized by health conditions such as sideroblastic anemia, liver disease and exocrine pancreas deficiency.

 Genetics

 Pearson syndrome is a mitochondrial disease caused by a deletion in mitochondrial DNA (mtDNA).
 An mtDNA is genetic material contained in the cellular organelle called the mitochondria.
 Depending on the tissue type, each cell contains hundreds to thousands of mitochondria.
 There are 2–10 mtDNA molecules in each mitochondrion.
 With mitochondrial disorders caused by defects in the mtDNA, the severity of the disease depends on the number of mutant mtDNA molecules present in the cells.

-Pearson syndrome consists of mtDNA deletions that differs in size and location compared to other mtDNA disorders such as chronic progressive ophthalmoplegia (CPEO) and Kearns-Sayre syndrome (KSS).
+Pearson syndrome consists of mtDNA deletions that differ in size and location compared to other mtDNA disorders such as chronic progressive ophthalmoplegia (CPEO) and Kearns-Sayre syndrome (KSS).
 The deletions in these molecules are usually spontaneous and normally include one or more tRNA genes.
 Even though prenatal testing for Pearson syndrome is theoretically possible, analyzing and interpreting the results would be extremely difficult.

-With the use of molecular genetic testing, the deletions of mitochondrial DNA with Pearson syndrome ranges in size from 1.1 to 10 kilobases.
+With the use of molecular genetic testing, the deletions of mitochondrial DNA with Pearson syndrome range in size from 1.1 to 10 kilobases.
 A common mtDNA deletion associated with Pearson syndrome is the deletion of 4977 bp.
 This deletion has been labeled as m.8470_13446del4977.
 Diagnosing Pearson syndrome utilizes leukocyte DNA with the Southern Blot analysis.
-This type of mitochondrial DNA deletion are normally more abundant and easily isolated in the blood than in any other tissue type.
+This type of mitochondrial DNA deletion is normally more abundant and easily isolated in the blood than in any other tissue type.